 CRI stands for colour rendering index.
 This is a scale that was developed to measure how colours look under artificial light, as opposed to natural sunlight.

 The scale ranges from 0 to 100, with 0 meaning the light doesn't show colours matching sunlight.
 At the opposite end of the scale, a 100 means under the artificial light, the hue looks exactly how it would under sunlight.
+Very few lights will have a CRI of 100, but with technology as it is today, many are close.

 What's Considered a High or Low CRI?